rafaelranery/go-wxr/README.md

 ### Excerpt Fallback

 If the excerpt field is empty, the parser attempts to use the `subtitulo` meta field as a fallback.

+### Categories and Tags

+Categories and tags are parsed from `<category>` elements in the WXR format:
+- Categories have `domain="category"` or no domain attribute (defaults to category)
+- Tags have `domain="post_tag"`
+- Both are extracted as lists of category/tag names

+### Post Meta

+All post meta fields are extracted into the `Meta` map, allowing access to custom WordPress fields.
+Common meta fields like `_thumbnail_id` are still accessible via the `Meta` map in addition to being used for featured image resolution.

 ## Error Handling